 Email and feedback information

 This is a Queensland Government website.
-Email correspondence sent to this site will be treated as a public record and will be retained as required by the Public Records Act 2002 (Qld) (PDF 435kB) and other relevant regulations.
+Email correspondence sent to this site will be treated as a public record and will be retained as required by the Public Records Act 2002 (Qld) and other relevant regulations.

 Your name and address details will not be added to a mailing list, nor will we disclose these details to third parties without your consent, unless where the disclosure is authorised or required by or under law.
 Email messages may however be monitored by our website support staff for system trouble shooting and maintenance purposes.

 Closed Circuit Television (CCTV) surveillance